 10. Don’t Get Stuck at This Stage

-A lot of people spend so much time trying to choose the perfect domain name for their new travel blog that they never make it past this stage.
+Many people and most bloggers spend so much time trying to choose the perfect domain name for their new travel blog when learning how to start a travel blog that they never make it past this stage.
 Don’t let this happen to you.

-Use the tips outlined above to help you figure out a name you like and then move on to the next step.
+Use the tips outlined above to help you figure out a name you like for your travel blogging site, and then move on to the next step.

-Don’t spend more than a couple of hours on this, otherwise, you’ll fall prey to over-analysis which is super stressful and a waste of your mind space.
+Don’t spend more than a couple of hours on this when you have started blogging.
+Otherwise, you’ll fall prey to over-analysis, which is super stressful and a waste of your mind space.

 5 Examples of Travel Blog Names (and why they make sense)

-Here are a few examples of popular travel blogs, as well as a short explanation of why each domain name makes sense.
+Here are a few examples of popular travel blogs to help you with ideas when starting a travel blog and a short explanation of why each domain name makes sense.

-1. Nomad Revelations: This name was chosen to appeal to travelers who want the nomadic experience.
+This name was chosen to appeal to travelers who want the nomadic experience with travel blogging tips.
 It covers a wide range of locations across all six continents.

-2. Expert Vagabond: This blog has a unique and interesting name, which is fitting because the creator produces content of the same caliber.
+This travel blog has a unique and exciting name, fitting because the creator produces content of the same caliber.

-3. The Poor Traveler: This domain name makes it clear that the blog is for people who want to travel the world on a shoestring budget
+This domain name makes it clear that the travel blog is for people who want to travel the world on a shoestring budget

-4. Alex in Wanderland: This is a clever play on words that makes for a memorable travel blog name.
+This clever play on words makes for a memorable travel blog name.

-5. The Points Guy: This blog is focused on financially conscious travelers, as is made clear by the name.
+This travel blog is focused on financially conscious travelers, as is made clear by the name.

 Step 5: Buy Your Domain Name and Hosting

-Now that you’ve chosen your domain name, it’s time to purchase it, together with domain hosting.
+Now that you’ve chosen your domain name, it’s time to purchase the domain name and domain hosting from many different hosting companies when starting a travel blog.

-Domain hosting is an online service that hosts your website files on its servers to ensure that your site is always available online.
+Domain hosting is an online service that hosts your travel website files on its servers to ensure that your WordPress site is always available online.

-I’ve created a detailed walk-through of the entire process of purchasing your domain name and hosting.
+As a travel blogger myself, I’ve created a detailed walk-through of the entire process of purchasing your domain name and hosting from hosting companies.

 First, click this link to visit Bluehost and follow along with the tutorial below:

 The Startup plan is the cheapest at $3.95/month through my link vs. the normal $8.99/month.
-This plan has everything you need including 50GB of webspace (plenty of room for your files), a free domain for a year, plus other standard features like a free SSL and a secure WordPress install.
+This plan has everything you need as a travel blogger, including 50GB of webspace (plenty of room for your files), a free domain for a year, plus other standard features like a free SSL and a secure WordPress install.

-Feel free to browse a bit to decide the right plan for you, but rest assured that Basic will work just fine if you want to minimize your investment.
+Feel free to browse a bit to decide on the right plan, but rest assured that Basic Plan will work just fine if you want to minimize your investment.

 Step 5: Next, you’ll have to input your Package Information.
-This is to choose how long you want the plan to go for.
-My advice is that you choose 24 months to get the discount and save some money, but you can go as low as 12 months if you want.
+This is to choose how long you want the hosting plan.
+I advise you to choose 24 months to get the discount and save some money, but you can go as low as 12 months.

 Step 7: The next step is Payment Information, which is self-explanatory.